ninanrh/PUI2017_dcr346/HW8_dcr346/README.md

 The objective of this assignment was to get a picture of the urban development level / situation of the city by viewing the amount of permits issued, categorically seperated by permit types, for each of all 5 New York City's boroughs.
 Data were retrieved from [CUSP Data Facility DOB permit issuance data](http://urbanprofiler.cloudapp.net/dataset/ipu4-2q9a/)

-For the code used to generate the folloeing plot please see the attached [Ipython Notebook](https://github.com/danachermesh/PUI2017_dcr346/blob/master/HW8_dcr346/HW8_dcr346.ipynb)
+For the code used to generate the following plot please see the attached [Ipython Notebook](https://github.com/danachermesh/PUI2017_dcr346/blob/master/HW8_dcr346/HW8_dcr346.ipynb)

 ____